 Get Meeple Monthly!
 My free monthly newsletter featuring: my latest game strategies, Kickstarter picks, what I’m playing + special extras!

 On here you write down a one-word negative trait like selfish, liar, jealous, short-tempered etc.

 You pass the Vice to the player on your left.

 Using the Vice and Virtue you’ve just been given, and your understanding of the module you’ll be playing, you create your character concept.
 Again, it’s super quick.
-Basic things like occupation, age, gender, name, physical attributes and general demeanour.
+Basic things like occupation, age, name, physical attributes and general demeanour.

 I played a 20-something narcissistic model named Shell who was mentally strong despite the environment.

 This is what might give your character hope during the story.
 Ideally, make it something that could realistically happen to your character in the module you’ll be playing.
 For my character it was revisiting my childhood treehouse.
 For another player, it was seeing lights on in a building in the distance.